 Twilight Falls is a fantastic Talent for Zeratul.
-Ideally, you want to use Rewind immediately after you use all of your Basic Abilities to maximise its benefit.
+Ideally, you want to use Twilight Falls immediately after you use all of your Basic Abilities to maximise its benefit.
 However, if you just need damage, you can simply use Might Of The Nerazim to reset Cleave and Singularity Spike.
 You can also use the Talent just to get a third use of Blink when trying to escape pursuers or chase particularly slippery Heroes.
 Note that the Abilities that you reset still have their full Mana cost; see to have enough to go through a second round.

 Gift of the Xel'Naga can be an effective tool to save allies, allowing Void Prison to be used directly on your allies, stopping enemies in their tracks.
 However, Void Prison can be just as effective if placed well, making this Talent unnecessary.

 Nexus Blades is an alternative to Twilight Falls.
 Its main factor of appeal lies in the large sustained damage it provides, as well as in the respectable Movement Speed reduction effect.
 It is, however, much less flexible in terms of playmaking or dealing burst damage, which are ultimately more valuable.